apiaryio/dredd/docs/how-to-guides.rst

 .. note::
    `API Blueprint <https://apiblueprint.org/>`__ prepares direct support for testing and scenarios.
 Interested?
 Check out `apiaryio/api-blueprint#21 <https://github.com/apiaryio/api-blueprint/issues/21>`__!

 To test various scenarios, you will want to write each of them into a separate API description document.
-To load them during a single test run, use the ``--path`` option (:ref:`docs <path-p>`).
+To load them during a single test run, use the :option:`--path` option.

 For workflows to work properly, you’ll also need to keep **shared context** between individual HTTP transactions.
 You can use :ref:`hooks <hooks>` in order to achieve that.
 See tips on how to :ref:`pass data between transactions <sharing-data-between-steps-in-request-stash>`.